Viscaria233/xmlbuilder/README.md

 }

 /*
-    only the instance of class with @XMLBean can be use for builder.build(). @XMLBean means the root element of XML all fields with @XMLNode will be included in XML although its class has not @XMLBean. @XMLNode means child element of XML */ public static void main(String[] args) {
+    only the instance of class with @XMLBean can be use for builder.build()
+    @XMLBean means the root element of XML

+    all fields with @XMLNode will be included in XML although its class has not @XMLBean
+    @XMLNode means child element of XML
+*/
+public static void main(String[] args) {
     XMLBuilder b = new XMLBuilder();